4dn-dcic/tibanna/docs/commands.rst

 ::

-  --usergroup-tag=<usergrouptag>  an identifier for a usergroup that shares a tibanna
+  -g|--usergroup-tag=<usergrouptag>  an identifier for a usergroup that shares a tibanna
                                      step function permission
-  --no-randomize                  do not add a random number to generate a usergroup name
+  -R|--no-randomize                  do not add a random number to generate a usergroup name
                                      (e.g. the usergroup name used will be identical to the one specified using the ``--usergrou-tag`` option.
 By default, a random number will be added at the end (e.g. default_2721).
-  --buckets=<bucket_list>         A comma-delimited list of bucket names - the buckets to which
+  -b|--buckets=<bucket_list>         A comma-delimited list of bucket names - the buckets to which
                                      Tibanna needs access to through IAM role (input, output, log).

 Additional commands for tibanna_4dn
 +++++++++++++++++++++++++++++++++++